jimiwills/qrv/README.md

      --.- .-. --.. ..--..
 </pre>

+The difference is intentionally buried in the pattern so you have to learn the difference listening to the whole thing, and not cheating by just listening to the last character.

+I actually am no longer hearing the characters.
+It feels great.
+You should try it!

 I actually didn't know the code for ? (question mark) before playing with this idea, and I can tell you that learning the sound first is VERY